The Lazy Man’s

 Advertisement

-Don't simply stash all of your money in an account at your local bank with its rather paltry 0.03% interest rate.
-Shop around for an online savings account that can pay around two percent or more.
-At the time of publication, online banks like Ally (1.80%), Simple (2.02%), and Vio Bank (2.27%) are offering interest that can make your savings grow much faster than your standard brick-and-mortar bank account.
+Don't simply stash all of your money in an account at your local bank with its rather paltry interest rate.
+Shop around for an online savings account or other high-yield savings account, that have annual percentage yields, or APYs, that are about 10 times higher than the national average.
+At the time of publication, options like Ally (4.04%), SoFi (4.50%), and UFB Direct (4.83%) are offering interest that can make your savings grow much faster than your standard brick-and-mortar bank account.

 Part of spending wisely is not overpaying for things.
 A wealthy guy has money managers or lawyers to negotiate on his behalf.
 For the rest of us, there's Trim.
 It's essentially a financial assistant in the form of a handy website and text-messaging bot that uses artificial intelligence to analyze your spending and uncover ways to save you money.
 After you sync your accounts, Trim scans them for recurring payments and alerts you to possible “ghost” subscriptions you may or may not know you're paying for each month.
 The service can even cancel unwanted subscription, negotiate refunds or better deals on things like your cable or internet bill, along with finding more affordable car insurance in your area.